Bedtime Anxiety in Children: Why Nighttime Is the Hardest

 2. Schedule worry time earlier in the day

 Give your child 10 to 15 minutes in the late afternoon to talk about or draw their worries.
-This dedicated “worry time” gives anxious thoughts a container.
-When worries arrive at bedtime, your child can remind themselves: “I already dealt with that during worry time.
+This dedicated “worry time” gives anxious thoughts a place to go.
+When worries show up at bedtime, your child can tell themselves: “I already dealt with that during worry time.
 I can think about it again tomorrow.”
-Research supports this technique as effective for reducing rumination, with the stimulus control approach originally developed by Borkovec et al. (1983) and widely adapted for pediatric use in cognitive-behavioral therapy programs.
+This technique is backed by research on reducing rumination, building on work by Borkovec et al. (1983) and widely used in therapy programs for kids.

 3. Enlist comfort objects as guardians

-A stuffed animal, a special blanket, or a “brave bracelet” can serve as a transitional object—a physical anchor of safety when you are not in the room.
-For younger children, you might tell them that their teddy bear is the “night guard” whose job is to keep watch.
-This gives your child a sense of protection without requiring your physical presence.
+A stuffed animal, a special blanket, or a “brave bracelet” can become your child's anchor of safety when you are not in the room.
+For younger kids, try telling them that their teddy bear is the “night guard” whose job is to keep watch.
+It gives your child a feeling of protection without needing you right there.

 4. Practice graduated withdrawal